20 Most Frequently Asked Questions About Tofu (And Answers)

 10. Is Tofu a Complete Protein?

 Yes!
-Tofu contains all nine essential amino acids, making it a complete protein.
-It’s great for muscle recovery and overall health.
+Tofu contains all nine essential amino acids, making it a complete, plant-based protein source.

 11. Can You Freeze Tofu?